 Employee’s professional development is much essential for the growth of your company.
-So you should invest in the professional development of your employees, allow them to attend conferences or provide tuition compensation or provide them education training.
+So you should invest in the professional development of your employees, allow them to attend conferences, or provide tuition compensation or provide them education training.

 Compensation and benefit packages

 Offering an attractive compensation package has become essential in the aggressively competitive labor market of present days.
-Employees do not always desire for attractive salaries but also want bonuses, paid off time, health benefits, retirement plans and other things that can distinguish your workplace from the other in the market.
+Employees do not always desire for attractive salaries but also want bonuses, paid off time, health benefits, retirement plans, and other things that can distinguish your workplace from the other in the market.

-Your beneficial package should include high quality and affordable health insurance, life insurance, ample sick leave and vacation time, family leave and so on.
+Your beneficial package should include high quality and affordable health insurance, life insurance, ample sick leave and vacation time, family leave, and so on.
 It’s better to know what your employee wants.
-Flexible scheduling, child care, gym facilities or fitness coaching are some of the likely options.
+Flexible scheduling, child care, gym facilities, or fitness coaching are some of the likely options.

 A comfortable work-life balance is an essential thing that influences the performance of the employee.
 Everybody including you is struggling to strike a comfortable work and life balance.
-You should encourage your staff to give time to family, take vacation time, and offer late arrivals or extra time to compensate.
+You should encourage your staff to give time to your family, take vacation time, and offer late arrivals or extra time to compensate.

 You should offer other side projects which are the actual interest of the employee.
-You can offer rewards to the employees who bring the new ideas and projects.
-Also, you can hire a variety of different people to burst out creativity as creativity do not come from the people who think alike.
+You can offer rewards to the employees who bring new ideas and projects.
+Also, you can hire a variety of different people to burst out creativity as creativity does not come from the people who think alike.
 Your employee retention strategies should focus on encouraging creativity.

 Make employees feel valued

-If you want higher performance from your employee, you make a habit of crediting and appreciating employee for the work they have done.
+If you want higher performance from your employee, you make a habit of crediting and appreciating employees for the work they have done.
 Employees get motivated and devoted to their work if they feel responsible for the result of their work, have a sense of ownership and value in their job.

-They also believe in their job and make the good use of their skills to perform their role.
+They also believe in their job and make good use of their skills to perform their role.
 The employees should be rewarded to motivate them.
 The rewards have very high motivational power and encourage your employee to do good in upcoming days.
-Free lunch with the manager can be good reward to make the employee feel valued.
+Free lunch with the manager can be a good reward to make the employee feel valued.